1. What is spondylolisthesis?

 10. What can I do to prevent spondylolisthesis from getting worse?

-- with a great team of doctors, therapists, clinicians and your at-home support network
+- Establish a great team of doctors, therapists, clinicians and your at-home support network

-- Whole body interventions, including sleep, hydration, nutrition, stress management, mindfulness
+- Engage in whole body interventions, including sleep, hydration, nutrition, stress management, mindfulness

-- Crafting an artful balance of exercise, stretch and recovery
+- Craft an artful balance of exercise, stretch and recovery in to your everyday movement practice

 11. (BONUS QUESTION) How do you know so much about spondylolisthesis?